Basic-Data-Infrastructure/bdi-stack/connector/README.md

 [Basic Data Ifrastructure Trust Kit architecture](https://bdi.gitbook.io/public/readme/trust-kit/authentication/authentication).

+## ⚠ DISCLAIMER ⚠

+**The software is for development and testing purposes only!**  It has not been audited for security flaws and may not be suitable as a starting point for production quality software.
+Use at your own risk.

 ## Obtaining the BDI Connector

 The BDI Connector is distributed as a standalone Java jar file and as